CharlesAMoss/epic_Restaurant/README.md

-##
-# Silex Twig Template

-##### _Template for getting up and going with a Silex/Twig app._
+# Restaurant Directory App

+##### _User builds a directory of restaurants based on cuisine.
+8/19/2015_

-#### Mike Chastain
+#### Mike Chastain & Charles Moss

 ## Description

-_Add a Description Here_
+_User enters a "cuisine" and  corresponding "restaurants" with details to create a directory listing by cuisine._

 ## Setup

-Add your setup information instructions here.
+When installing from source you may notice that once you have cloned this repo, that this project makes use of a PHP Dependency Manager: [Composer](https://github.com/composer/composer).
+Once you have Composer installed you can acquire any project dependencies via your shell by entering:

 ```
 $ composer install
 ```

-_then start up a local PHP server from within the "web" directory within the project's folder and point your browser to whatever local host server you have created._
+_You then only need to start up a local PHP server from within the "web" directory within the project's folder and point your browser to whatever local host server you have created._

 ## Technologies Used

-_This project makes use of PHP, the testing framework [PHPUnit](https://phpunit.de/), the micro-framework [Silex](http://silex.sensiolabs.org/), and uses [Twig](http://twig.sensiolabs.org/) templates._
+_This project makes use of PHP, mySQL, the testing framework [PHPUnit](https://phpunit.de/), the micro-framework [Silex](http://silex.sensiolabs.org/), and uses [Twig](http://twig.sensiolabs.org/) templates._

 ## To Do